 You can create custom feeds to provide extra metadata extraction, for example, to accommodate custom network applications.

 For Legacy 10.6 users, this was Live > Feeds.

-In the Admin view, Administrators can manage network hosts and services; monitor the health and Wellness of NetWitness Suite; and manage system-level security.
+In the Admin view, administrators can manage network hosts and services; monitor the health and Wellness of NetWitness Platform; and manage system-level security.
 They can also configure global system resources and manage event sources.

 The ADMIN menu has the following options:

 - Hosts: The Hosts view is where you set up and maintain hosts.
 A host is the machine on which services run and a host can be a physical or virtual machine.

 - Services: The Services view enables you to manage services, manage service users and roles, maintain service configuration files, and explore and edit service properties.
 A service performs a unique function, such as a Decoder service, which captures network data in packet form.